xwmx/hosts/README.md

   hosts disabled

 Description:
-  List all disabled records.
+  List all disabled entries.
 This is an alias for `hosts list disabled`.

 Exit status:
   0   One or more disabled entries found.